cemtatli/Musik/README.md

 <h1>🎵 Musik Website</h1>

 <p>Welcome to the "Musik" repository.
 This is a coded version of a previously designed interface design.
-This is a landing page design. <a href="https://www.figma.com/file/H10hHf84jVMuEVV9FBwmgj/Musik-Concert-Landing-Page-(Community)?node-id=905%3A165&t=wSd297aMcAdXBWfh-1" target="_blank">Figma project.
+This is a landing page design.
 </a></p>
 <h3>Only with HTML, Tailwind CSS and JS technology.</h3>
 <p>In this project, I only used HTML, Tailwind CSS and JS technologies.
 The reason I use Tailwind CSS is that it conforms to the pixel-perfect design approach and feels more free.
 If you haven't used Tailwind before, I would definitely recommend using it with preitter.</p>